Radiofrequency denervationIf you are living with facet joint pain in your back or neck, our pain management specialists

 Facet joint inflammation or arthritis is a common cause of neck and back pain and can also cause symptoms such as tingling, numbness and referred pain to other parts of your body including arms and legs.
-Radiofrequency denervation is an effective, approved treatment that uses heat to disrupt the nerve on the surface the facet joint, helping to relieve pain.
+Radiofrequency denervation is an effective, approved treatment that uses heat to disrupt the nerve on the surface of the facet joint, helping to relieve pain.
 Treatment will usually be proceeded by a diagnostic block of the same nerves.

 Multidisciplinary experts supporting fast treatment

 We work with pain management Specialists, who work with a wider team of experts including Orthopaedic, Spinal and Sport Medicine Consultants and Physical Therapists to ensure you receive comprehensive diagnosis and a range of treatments for your back pain when needed.
 The teams are supported by state-of-the-art imaging and theatre facilities give you fast access to facet radiofrequency denervation.